 The Indian Green Building Council (IGBC) is attempting to indigenize LEED according to the environmental conditions prevalent in India.
 The IGBC Green Homes rating is said to be the first rating program created exclusively for Indian homes by the council.
-It defines green buildings as buildings that use less water, optimizes energy efficiency, conserves natural resources, generate less waste, and provide healthier spaces for occupants, as compared to conventional buildings.
+It defines green buildings as buildings that use less water, optimizes energy efficiency, conserves natural resources, generates less waste, and provides healthier spaces for occupants, as compared to conventional buildings.

 Presently, LEED India and IGBC after certifications in two categories :

 1. The builder or the construction company developing a particular green site/ building for a client, which will be leased out.

 2. Those who are undertaking a green initiative for their own personal use, and this could either be a commercial